Martin Simpson | Live Feature | The Live Room, Caroline Street Social Club, Saltaire West Yorkshire | Words and Photos by Keith Belcher

 Working in collaboration with the acclaimed Scots singer Iona Fyfe, the trio known as HAV (Danish for ‘Sea’), release their new single “The Alabama”, which tells of a seafaring disaster out of Buckie in Moray, Scotland, a local port to both Iona and the song’s author Alex Ross.
 Ross, a singer-songwriter and multi-instrumentalist, is joined by fellow multi-instrumentalist and producer Jonathan Bidgood and bass player Ian ‘Dodge’ Paterson, who collectively make up a trio of musicians who first met over twenty years ago.
 The ethereal quality of Iona’s voice and the haunting arrangement work together in harmony, the song itself narrated by the loved one left behind after the tragedy.
 The single is from the outfit’s forthcoming album Haar, which also features contributions from both Iona Fyfe and the critically acclaimed singer Bridie Jackson.
 Something to look forward to then.

-The Alabama is included on both this week’s Vaults and Roots and Acoustic Music radio shows.
+The Alabama is included on this week’s Vaults radio show.

 The Breath – Something on Your Mind/Remembering Mountains | Real World